- Beyond the Classroom

 A big part of the campus experience is listening, discussing, and wrestling with ideas.

-So, we host global leaders throughout the year in fields ranging from dance to environmental
+Throughout the year we host global leaders in fields ranging from dance to environmental

-And you'll get a chance to hear what they have to say.
-You’ll connect with them in
+You'll get a chance to hear what these leaders have to say, and you’ll connect with

-master classes, public lectures, and small-group discussions.
-We're also interested
+them in master classes, public lectures, and small-group discussions.
+We want you

 W.E.B.
 Du Bois Lecture